-Theoretically, for given crystal thickness, pump beam wavelength and waist variance yields $0.0036\hbar^{2}$ which is lesser than the experimental value.
-Thereports explanation for this discrepancy is perhaps the coincidences from optical components.
-Additionally, it should be noted that, because of the broader slit width (40 $\mu m$) conditional probability distribution is broader than the one it is associated to the SPDC process by itself.
+Theoretically, for the given crystal length, pump beam's wavelength and waist, the variance should be $0.0036\, \hbar^{2}$, which differs from the experimental value.
+The report suggests this discrepancy is perhaps due to different experimental imperfections.
+Additionally, it should be noted that, because of the broader slit width (40 $\mu m$) conditional probability distribution is broader than the one associated with the SPDC process by itself.

-Noteworthy to mention an additional technique that quantifies the spatial entanglement by measuring intensities and correlations in both planes: the Fedorov ratio~\cite{brida2009characterization,federov2004packet,just2013transverse}.
+Noteworthy to mention an additional technique that quantifies the spatial entanglement by measuring intensities and correlations in both planes: the Fedorov ratio~\cite{just2013transverse, brida2009characterization,federov2004packet}.
 In it, the intensity profiles are divided by the conditional probability of the biphotons in far-field and near-field planes.
 When the Fedorov ratio equals 1, no entanglement is present in the system.
 However, this measurement technique fails when measured between the near field and the far field, as the value of 1 does not represent a system without entanglement.
-The reason for this is that the spatial entanglement is transferred from the amplitude to phase while it moves from the far field to the near field, see figure~\ref{F6}.
-More details in Refs.~\cite{chan2007trasnverse,brida2009characterization}.
+The reason for this is that the spatial entanglement is transferred from the amplitude to phase while it moves from the far field to the near field, see Figure~\ref{F6}.
+More details in Refs. \cite{chan2007trasnverse,brida2009characterization}.